 How to buy less lethal

-Less lethal weapons have changed the way law enforcers respond to potential threats.
+Less-lethal weapons like bean bag shotguns have changed the way law enforcers respond to potential threats.
 Some agencies have been able to embrace this change but others continue to be held back by a skeptical public (and opposing political forces).
-As time goes on, hopefully the bias against less-lethal weaponry goes away as the benefits out weigh the concerns.
+As time goes on, hopefully the bias against less-lethal weaponry goes away as the benefits outweigh the concerns.
 These devices are force multipliers that assist agencies in accomplishing their mission without having to jeopardize an officer’s safety.

 Less-lethal weapons are broken up into several different categories — you will want to consider each of them, remembering that you're probably best served with a good mix of these.

 a.
-Stun guns – Stuns guns are fired by depressing a trigger or button when the two conductors make contact with the skin.
+Stun Guns – Stun guns are fired by depressing a trigger or button when the two conductors make contact with the skin.
 The officer must be in touching distance to employ this device, making it only useful in hand-to-hand combat.
 As long as the probes make contact with the target area while the device is activated, the subject should be temporarily disabled.

 d.
 Shock Shields – These work when the conductor strips on the front of the shield are activated by a trigger or button at the back of the shield.
 When the conductor strips make contact with skin, the shield sends a charge into the targeted area.
 Like the stun guns, they are only effective within touching distance and when the trigger or button is released the device stops sending its charge.